Funkabwehr: Poland

-The Balkans
+Balkans

 In this theatre, the partisans became such a threat to the occupying power that, after about autumn 1943, when the observation of British forces in the Near East and in eastern North Africa was no longer a source of much interest, practically all communication intelligence personnel were switched to anti-partisan operations.
 The partisans' radio techniques and codes were simple and easy to solve, indeed much easier than the Soviet and Polish systems.
 On the other hand, the Balkan partisans did maintain a high degree of radio discipline and refrained from transmitting in the clear.
 A large variety of shortwave radio sets were in used, ranging from locally produced equipment to that furnished by the Allies.
 Because of the threat of partisan attacks and the technical difficulties encountered in mountain terrain, Germany was unable to use direction finding.
 Their employment was unnecessary because any data referring to localities could be obtained through message analysis.

 The radio traffic of the resistance force subordinated to General Draža Mihailović was observed from the beginning of 1942, first from Athens, later from Belgrade.
-Radio intelligence provided information on the organisational structure, composition, and concentration areas of this force, also, its plans for future operations, but more often those which had recently been completed, including combat actions, the course of the front lines, shifting of forces, temporary disbanding and subsequent reactivation of combat units; deserters; projected and completed British supply flights, quantities of airdropped supplies, landing fields and their beacon lights; activities of the British and American military missions; behaviours of the Italians and Bulgarians; and finally Mihailović's attitude towards his various enemies, such as the Germans, Milan Nedić, Josip Broz Tito, the Croats, Ustashe, Montenegrins, Albanians and others.
+Radio intelligence provided information on the organisational structure, composition and concentration areas of this force, also, its plans for future operations, but more often those which had recently been completed, including combat actions, the course of the front lines, shifting of forces, temporary disbanding and subsequent reactivation of combat units; deserters; projected and completed British supply flights, quantities of airdropped supplies, landing fields and their beacon lights; activities of the British and American military missions; behaviours of the Italians and Bulgarians; and finally Mihailović's attitude towards his various enemies, such as the Germans, Milan Nedić, Tito, the Croats, Ustashe, Montenegrins, Albanians and others.